We are in lockdown.

 (So far, in 2013, within the first thirty-one days of this new year alone, there have been eight, eight, school shootings in the United Sates of America.)

-At 8:32 AM, my iPhone rang and lighted with another recorded message from the school, this time notifying parents, guardians, loved ones, people, human beings who love those kids more than anything else in the entire fucking world, that all was fine.
+At 8:32 AM, my iPhone rang and lighted with another recorded voice message from the school, this time notifying parents, guardians, loved ones, people, human beings who love those kids more than anything else in the entire fucking world, that all was fine.
 The children are safe.
 Lockdown has ended.
 Everything is under control.

 An email followed from the school principal which gave me only a vague idea of what happened within or around the school's brick walls.
 He wrote that their security procedures were put into place as soon as the situation called for it.
 A protocol was followed which required the lockdown.
 The lockdown ended uneventfully, the situation addressed.